codynelson08/MESAseq_compiled_code/readme.txt

 2) Installation guide
-Install R here: https://cran.rstudio.com/ and RStudio here: https://www.rstudio.com/products/rstudio/download/
+Install R here: https://cran.rstudio.com/ and RStudio here: https://www.rstudio.com/products/rstudio/download/ The install time of RStudio is very quick - less than 5 minutes on a normal computer.

 3) Demo and 4) Instructions for use
 We have included all code to complete analyses detailed in manuscript, separated into folders by figure/table (see details for each folder below).
 Source data is available in a separate folder labeled ‘source data files.’
+The run time for each analysis is variable - some are very quick, though others take multiple hours (particularly L1/L2 norm calculations).

 *Figures 1, S1, S2, S3 and Tables 1, 2 were generated without custom code using a combination of Prism graphpad, microsoft office excel, and microsoft office powerpoint